Esri/arcgis-maps-sdk-swift-samples/README.md

 # ArcGIS Runtime SDK for Swift Samples

 This repository contains Swift sample code demonstrating the capabilities of (⚠️ link subject to change) [ArcGIS Runtime SDK for Swift](https://developers.arcgis.com/ios/) and how to use them in your own app.
 The project can be opened in Xcode and run on a simulator or a device.
-Or you can (⚠️ link subject to change) [download the app from the App Store](https://itunes.apple.com/us/app/arcgis-runtime-sdk-for-ios/id1180714771) on your iOS device.
+Or you can (⚠️ link subject to change) [download the app from the App Store](https://itunes.apple.com/us/app/arcgis-runtime-sdk-for-ios/id1180714771) on your iPhone, iPad, or iPod touch.

 ## Requirements